-We just love making homemade versions of store-bought favorites.
-The main benefit is that you can eradicate the many preservatives and additives.
-Today we are sharing with you the copycat recipe for Heinz Ketchup and seriously, you will not know the difference!
+We love making homemade versions of store-bought favorites.
+The main benefit is eradicating the many preservatives and additives.
+Today we are sharing the copycat recipe for Heinz Ketchup.

-WHOot Contributor Steve Owens is the creator behind this very popular recipe and he has tweaked and improved on his original recipe.
-He says that if a bottle is costing you around $5, his version comes in at around $1.
+Steve Owens is the creator behind this idea and he has tweaked and improved on the original recipe.
+He says if a bottle is costing you around $5, his version is about $1.
 That’s a huge saving, especially if your family pops sauce on everything!

 Copycat Heinz Ketchup Ingredients